Collection of Personal Information

 Tyro may collect, use, hold and disclose the following types of credit information:

-- Identification information is information such as name, date of birth, current or previous address, name of current employer and drivers licence number.
+- Credit related identification information is information such as name, date of birth, current or previous address, name of current employer, drivers licence number, internet Protocol (IP) addresses and unique device identifiers (UDIDs).

 - Other credit related information is information such as type and amount of credit sought, publicly available information about an individual’s creditworthiness, default information, repayment history information, payment information in relation to overdue payments and personal insolvency information.